Legal Document Review: A Comprehensive Guide for Legal Teams

 4. Managed review providers

 For large or complex matters, organizations may outsource to managed review vendors that offer dedicated teams, project management, and e-discovery platforms.
 This can be a cost-effective alternative to building an internal review team.
+Legal document review services from managed providers typically include document collection, processing, first-pass and second-level review, privilege logging, and production at a fixed per-document rate.

 5. E-discovery specialists